 Schools use planning as a way of thinking about, talking about and arranging what and how your child learns.
-It’s a way of monitoring their progress and making sure they are achieving their goals.
+It’s a way of monitoring their progress and making sure they achieve their goals.

-For children with additional support needsThis is the legal definition of additional support needs from the Education (Additional Support for Learning) (Scotland) Act 2004, as amended.
-A child or young person has additional support needs..., planning also helps to consider whether the support they receive is working.
+For children with additional support needs, planning also helps make sure the support they receive is working.
 Plans can also help co-ordinate the support your child receives when lots of different professionals are involved.
-Different local authorities and schools use different sorts of learning and support plans to help make sure they are meeting your child’s needs.
+Different local authorities and schools use different sorts of learning and support plans to help make sure they are meeting children’s needs.

 The most commonly used plans are

 - Individual Educational Programmes (IEPs) or Additional Support Plans